marsupialtail/quokka/docs/docs/install.md

 If you plan on using Quokka for cloud by launching EC2 clusters, there's a bit more setup that needs to be done.
 Currently Quokka only provides support for AWS.
 Quokka provides a utility library under `pyquokka.utils` which allows you to manager clusters and connect to them.
 It assumes that awscli is configured locally and you have a keypair and a security group with the proper configurations.
 To set these things up, you can follow the [AWS guide](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html).

+Alternatively, if you already have a Ray cluster setup, Quokka can connect to it.
+It will need to install a couple more things on the Ray cluster (pyquokka and Redis), but it will not launch any new nodes.

 More detailed instructions can be found in [Setting Up Cloud Cluster](cloud.md).

-Quokka also plans to extend support to Docker/Kubernetes based deployments based on KubeRay.
-(Contributions welcome!)